dastrobu/NdArray/README.md

 ## Multiple Views on Underlying Data

 Two arrays can easily point to the same data and data can be modified through both views.
-This is significantly different from the Swift internal array object, which has copy on wrie semantics, meaning you cannot pass around pointers to the same data.
+This is significantly different from the Swift internal array object, which has copy on write semantics, meaning you cannot pass around pointers to the same data.
 Whereas this behaviour is very nice for small amounts of data, since it reduces side effects.
 For numerical computation with huge arrays, it is preferable to let the programmer manage copies.
 The behaviour of the NdArray is very similar to NumPy's ndarray object.
 Here is an example: